ramparvathaneni1/node-express-jwt-gold-codes-lesson/README.md

     module.exports = Auth;
     ```
-    __NOTE__ for this lesson the username is hardcoded as `admin` and the password is `securepassword`.
+    __NOTE:__ For this lesson the username is hardcoded as `admin` and the password is `securepassword`.
 Normally you would validate the username/password from a database or identity store instead of referring to hardcoded credentials.

-1. In `controllers/api` add to the `/authorization` route.
-We will accept the username and password received from the browser form (for this exercise we've hardcoded the username and password in the auth model).
+1. In `controllers/api.js` add the following code to the `/authorization` route to ensure your `api.js` looks like the following:
+   - We will accept the username and password received from the browser form (for this exercise we've hardcoded the username and password in the auth model).

-    Add in claims, which will get baked into the token.
+   - We will also add in chaims which will get baked into the token.
 If there's a valid login attempt create a new token, send the token back for client to store.
-Ensure your `api.js` now looks like the following:

     ```js
     // controllers/api.js